LPAIS/HDSR-with-RNN/README.md

-# ResNet-LSTM-CTC
-A ResNet-LSTM-CTC architecture with Caffe.
+A network for handwritten digit string recognition (HDSR) with RNN and CTC in Caffe.